 Two countable groups $\Gamma$ and $\Lambda$ are measure equivalent if they have commuting measure-preserving actions on a $\sigma$-finite measure space $(\Omega, m)$ such that the actions of $\Gamma$ and $\Lambda$ individually admit a finite-measure fundamental domain.
 This notion was introduced by Gromov in \cite[0.5.E]{Gr93} as an analogy to the topological notion of being quasi-isometric for finitely generated groups.
 The basic example of measure equivalent groups is when $\Gamma$ and $\Lambda$ are lattices in the same locally compact group $G$.
 In this case, $\Gamma$ and $\Lambda$ act on the left and right of $G$ respectively, and these actions preserve the Haar measure on $G$.

-For certain classes of groups, measure equivalence can be quite a course equivalence relation.
+For certain classes of groups, measure equivalence can be quite a coarse equivalence relation.
 For instance, the class of countable amenable groups splits into two measure equivalence classes, those that are finite, and those that are countably infinite \cite{dye1, dye2, OrWe80}.
 Amenability is preserved under measure equivalence, as are other (non)-approximation type properties such as the Haagerup property or property (T).
-Outside the realm of amenable groups there are a number of powerful invariants to distinguish measure equivalence classes (for example, Gaboriau's celebrated result that states that measure equivalent groups have proportional $\ell^2$-Betti numbers \cite{Ga00}) and there are a number of striking rigidity results, such as Furman's work in \cite{Fu99B, Fu99A} where he builds on the superrigidity results of Margulis \cite{Ma75} and Zimmer \cite{Zi84}, or Kida's works in \cite{Ki10, Ki11} where he considers measure equivalence for mapping class groups, or for classes of amalgamated free product groups.
+Outside the realm of amenable groups, there are a number of powerful invariants to distinguish measure equivalence classes --- for example, Gaboriau's celebrated result that measure equivalent groups have proportional $\ell^2$-Betti numbers \cite{Ga00}.
+There are also a number of striking rigidity results, such as Furman's work in \cite{Fu99B, Fu99A} where he builds on the superrigidity results of Margulis \cite{Ma75} and Zimmer \cite{Zi84}; and Kida's work in \cite{Ki10, Ki11}, where he considers measure equivalence for mapping class groups and for classes of amalgamated free product groups.

 If $\Gamma \actson (X, \mu)$ is a free probability measure-preserving action on a standard measure space, then associated to the action is its orbit equivalence relation, where equivalence classes are defined to be the orbits of the action.
-If $\Lambda \actson (Y, \nu)$ is another free probability measure-preserving action, then the actions are orbit equivalent if there is an isomorphism of measure spaces that preserves the orbit equivalence relations, i.e., $\theta( \Gamma \cdot x) = \Lambda \cdot \theta(x)$, for each $x \in X$.
+If $\Lambda \actson (Y, \nu)$ is another free probability measure-preserving action, then the actions are orbit equivalent if there is an isomorphism $\theta: X \to Y$ of measure spaces that preserves the orbit equivalence relations, i.e., $\theta( \Gamma \cdot x) = \Lambda \cdot \theta(x)$, for each $x \in X$.
 If $E \subset X$ is a positive measure subset, then one can also consider the restriction of the orbit equivalence relation to $E$.
 The two actions are stably orbit equivalent if there exist positive measure subsets $E \subset X$ and $F \subset Y$ such that the restricted equivalence relations are measurably isomorphic.
 A fundamental result in the study of measure equivalence is that two groups are measure equivalent if and only if they admit free probability measure-preserving actions that are stably orbit equivalent \cite[Section 3]{Fu99B} \cite[$P_{\rm ME}5$]{Ga05}.
 Moreover, in this case one can take the actions to be ergodic.